Agoric/dapp-oracle/chainlink-agoric/README.md

 ### Independent client

-If you want to fully test the end-to-end, you can deploy an independent client that is not associated with a specific oracle node, and has its own wallet:
+The above instructions test the integration, but don't allow you to submit paid queries or use a non-privileged oracle client instead of setting the `API_PORT`.
+To use a completely decoupled oracle client and a fresh wallet, run the following:

 ```sh
 # Start a solo for the oracle client